Lucky-H6/MIPS-pipeline/README.md

 # MIPS-pipeline
-an implementation of MIPS Pipline processor by Verilog.
+An implementation of MIPS Pipline processor by Verilog.